UniteForHumanity/UniteForHumanity/readme.md

 <h3><a name="schedule"></a>Schedule (tentative)</h3>

-Saturday, July 16
+Saturday, July 16<br>
-6:00 PM    Welcome and Instructions
+6:00 PM    Welcome and Instructions<br>
-6:30 PM    Recap of Challenges and Team Pitches
+6:30 PM    Recap of Challenges and Team Pitches<br>
-7:00 PM    Group working session
+7:00 PM    Group working session<br>
 ??:??
-PM    Dinner provided
+PM    Dinner provided<br>
 All Night    Group working session

-Sunday, July 17th
+Sunday, July 17th<br>
-10:00 AM    Day 2 begins, coffee, group working session ??:00 PM    Lunch provided
+10:00 AM    Day 2 begins, coffee, group working session<br>
+??:00 PM    Lunch provided<br>
-2:00 PM    Final group working session, prepare for shareout 4:30 PM    Final shareout
+2:00 PM    Final group working session, prepare for shareout<br>
+4:30 PM    Final shareout<br>
-5:30 PM    Announcement of Winner and prizes
+5:30 PM    Announcement of Winner and prizes<br>
-5:30 PM    Hackathon ends
+6:00 PM    Hackathon ends

 <h3><a name="conduct"></a>Open Camps Code of Conduct</h3>

-In order to foster a productive and welcoming environment for this hackathon, we request that all participants read the Open Camps code of conduct for the event.
+In order to foster a productive and welcoming environment for this hackathon, we request that all participants read the <a href="Open Camps Code of Conduct</a> for the event.

 <h3><a name="challenges"></a>Challenges</h3>